Spirit Quick Start Guide

 For more information on archiving your files, see the Archive Guide.

 Software modules are a very convenient way to set needed environment variables and include necessary directories in your path so that commands for particular applications can be found.
 Spirit uses "modules" to initialize your environment with COTS application software, system commands and libraries, compiler suites, environment variables, and PBS batch system commands.

 A number of modules are loaded automatically as soon as you log in.
 To see the modules that are currently loaded, run "module list".
 To see the entire list of available modules, run "module avail".
 You can modify the configuration of your environment by loading and unloading modules.
 For complete information on how to do this, see the Modules User Guide.

 A list of software on Spirit is available on the software page.

 12. Advance Reservation Service

 A subset of Spirit's nodes has been set aside for use as part of the Advanced Reservation Service (ARS).
 The ARS allows users to reserve a user-designated number of nodes for a specified number of hours starting at a specific date/time.
 This service enables users to execute interactive or other time-critical jobs within the batch system environment.
 The ARS is accessible via most modern web browsers at https://reservation.hpc.mil/.
 Authenticated access is required.
-An ARS User's Guide is available online once you have logged in.
+The ARS User Guide is available on HPC Centers.